Filing a Sexual Misconduct/Title IX Report

 1. Offer to listen and help.
 Say that you will report the misconduct to the Title IX Coordinator, and explain the purpose and privacy of these reports.
 If possible:

-- Show the SHARE website.
+- Show the person the SHARE website.
 The website has emergency contacts and other resources, the full text of the sexual misconduct policy, and a list of confidential SHARE advocates.

 - Connect the person with a SHARE confidential resource or Campus Advocate.
 Both are confidential resources that can help the person get emotional support, counseling, or medical care; arrange for protection or academic accommodations; seek an educational intervention; file a formal complaint; or contact law enforcement.